-Resting after surgery is vital to ensure you have a safe recovery.
+Resting during the post-operative period is vital to ensure you have a safe recovery.
 Any procedure where anesthesia or an incision is involved carries the risk of complications and infections.
 Infections occur in around 5% of all surgeries and up to 33% of all abdominal surgeries.
 Pushing yourself too hard after a procedure, especially major surgeries, can cause immediate or long-term physical complications.
 However, it is still important to try move around and follow your doctor’s advise on getting active again.
 This will encourage your blood to flow, build up strength and most importantly, wounds to heal.

 The importance of resting after surgery is stressed by doctors because your body is going to do a lot of healing while sleeping.
 After all, your body does the majority of its healing while you’re asleep.
 It’s important that you’re able to take a nap whenever you need to.
 When your body and mind feel tired, that’s a signal that your body has work to do.